It Came from the Nightosphere: Voice acting

 Martin Olson, the father of Olivia Olson who voices Marceline, provides the voice for Marceline's demonic father Hunson Abadeer.
 A year after the series had been cast, Ward approached Olson and asked him if he wanted to voice a character on the show.
 Olson was apprehensive at first, arguing that he was not an actor but a writer, instead.
 Ward insisted and Olson eventually relented.
 Olson later joked that he was "in heaven" during the recording of the dialogue because the episode featured him "fighting to the death with [his] daughter."
-Olson later noted that the opportunity to voice act with her father was "pretty cool”.
-Olson would make a cameo in the third-season episode "Memory of a Memory", and would be featured in major roles in the fourth-season two-part episode "Return to the Nightosphere"/"Daddy's Little Monster", and the tenth-season episode "Marcy & Hunson".
+Olivia later noted that the opportunity to voice act with her father was "pretty cool”.
+Martin Olson would make a cameo in the third-season episode "Memory of a Memory", and would be featured in major roles in the fourth-season two-part episode "Return to the Nightosphere"/"Daddy's Little Monster", and the tenth-season episode "Marcy & Hunson".